-The existing development comprises 20 active wells over the whole of Espoir.
-There are 8 producers and 3 water injectors in West Espoir and a further 6 producers and 3 water injectors in East Espoir.
+The existing development comprises 19 active wells over the whole of Espoir.
+There are 7 producers and 3 water injectors in West Espoir and a further 6 producers and 3 water injectors in East Espoir.
 Note the 3 water injectors in East Espoir are currently offline due to the water injector riser being replaced.
 Production was initially under depletion and is now supported by water injection.

-In July 2023 the FPSO was purchased by the JV with the Operations and Maintenance service now provided by Petrofac.
+The FPSO Operations and Maintenance service is now provided by Petrofac.
 The FPSO conditions of class continue to be prioritised, risk ranked and agreed by the DNV.
 The Full Class Certificate was last granted by the DNV in Q2 2023 with a revalidation period in March 2026.
+A decision to extend the license has not been taken yet.
+The draft budget for 2025 as submitted by the Operator results in negative project cash flow due to high Opex and Capex.
+It is assumed the asset will cease production in mid 2026.